Early learning through music: 5 core values at the heart of the Musical Child Approach

 The Musical Rights of the Child, International Music Council, in official partnership with UNESCO.

-Prof Sandra Trehub, Infant and Child Studies, University of Toronto, Missisauga, Canada.
+Prof Sandra Trehub (dec.
+2023), formerly of Infant and Child Studies, University of Toronto, Missisauga, Canada.

 Laurel Trainor, Auditory Development Lab, McMaster University, Ontario, Canada.